peterramaldes/aoc/README.md

-# aoc
+# Advent of Code

-Advent of Code 2022
+My full list of Advent of Code challenges